 With no means of stopping or preventing seizures, safety is a chief concern of patients who experience prolonged or ongoing seizure activity.
-Staccato Alprazolam is a small, handheld device that can be easily carried in a purse or backpack and used to stop seizures early and prevent neurological damage and other serious injuries correlated with longer seizure duration.
+Staccato Alprazolam is a small, handheld device that can be easily carried in a purse or backpack.
+We are currently studying Staccato Alprazolam for its ability to stop seizures early.

-We believe that Staccato Alprazolam could become the EpiPen of the epilepsy community, providing patients with epilepsy and their caregivers with the power to stop seizures and live with more peace of mind.
-By participating in the clinical trial, you’ll be an important part of our journey to bring the community an epilepsy rescue treatment we desperately need.
+We believe that Staccato Alprazolam could, if approved, provide patients with epilepsy and their caregivers with the power to stop seizures and live with more peace of mind.
+By participating in the clinical trial, you’ll be an important part of our journey to potentially bring the community an epilepsy rescue treatment we desperately need.
+Find the clinical trial site nearest you.

 Phase 2b Clinical Trial Participant Eligibility Requirements